 Abstract

-The St. Lawrence System is a vast and complex social-ecological system providing a wealth of ecosystem services sustaining numerous economic sectors.
+The Estuary and Gulf of St. Lawrence, Canada is a vast and complex social-ecological system providing a wealth of ecosystem services sustaining numerous economic sectors.
 Related human pressures combine with climate driven environmental changes to produce intricate exposure regimes of overlapping and potentially interacting environmental drivers (e.g. hypoxia and fisheries) threatening ecosystems.
 There is a critical need to systematically characterize the distribution, intensity and overlap between drivers to support integrative initiatives such as ecosystem-based management.
 While portals providing knowledge on individual drivers exist, platforms collating comparable and interoperable knowledge on multiple drivers remain conspicuously missing.
-This paper presents two distinct, but related objectives.
-The first is to characterize the distribution and intensity of drivers in the St. Lawrence System.
-The second is to launch eDrivers, an open knowledge platform gathering experts committed to structuring, standardizing and sharing knowledge on drivers in support of science and management.
-We gathered data on 22 coastal, climate, fisheries and marine traffic drivers through collaborations, existing environmental initiatives and open data portals.
+This objectives of the paper are; i) to characterize the distribution and intensity of drivers in the St. Lawrence Estuary and Gulf; . ii) to launch eDrivers, an open knowledge platform gathering experts committed to structuring, standardizing and sharing knowledge on drivers in support of science and management.
+Data on 22 coastal, climate, fisheries and marine traffic drivers through collaborations, existing environmental initiatives and open data portals were gathered.
 We show that few areas of the St. Lawrence are free of cumulative exposure.
 The Estuary, the Anticosti Gyre and coastal areas are particularly exposed, especially in the vicinity of urban centers.
 We identified 6 areas of distinct cumulative exposure regime that show that certain drivers typically co-occur in different regions of the St. Lawrence and that coastal areas are exposed to all driver types.
 Of particular concern are two threat complexes capturing most exposure hotspots that show the convergence of contrasting exposure regimes at the head of the Laurentian Channel.
 These observations are destined to improve as eDrivers evolves through time to address knowledge gaps and refine current driver layers.
 In an effort to share the knowledge acquired and to ensure the lasting relevance of the description of drivers presented in this manuscript, eDrivers was built on a series of guiding principles upholding existing data management and open science standards.
-Ultimately, we believe that eDrivers represents a much needed solution that could radically influence broad scale research and management practices by increasing data accessibility and interoperability and by increasing research and decision-making efficiency.
+Ultimately, we believe that eDrivers represents a much needed solution that could influence broad scale research and management practices by increasing data accessibility and interoperability on cumulative drivers and by increasing research and decision-making efficiency.

 Keywords: ocean observing systems, St. Lawrence, environmental drivers, cumulative exposure, threat complex, multiple stressors, global change